 6) Utilise Automation and Intent if you have big budgets

 There are more and more marketing tools available that automate tech digital marketing, which can bring advantages for inbound leads, but you must have the right budget for them to function, and importantly the fundamental foundations must be in place.
 Automation is setting up a series of marketing actions and communications – quite a few for success – and behind those actions and communications need to be a very solid call to action.
 This could be well-written tools such as whitepapers and guides, or technical configuration tools that help enable a customer.
 For results that do not just deliver unsubscribes you need all the forementioned to be created well.

 You do need to consider the moral and GDPR aspects of intent marketing.
 Yes, it can be very clever in developing new data, new target contacts, but how you are creating that data could be seen by some as questionable – although if your communications are genuine and strong that may not be an issue.

-7) Make sure your marketing agency is engaged with your CRM and your sales team
+7) Make sure your tech digital marketing agency is engaged with your CRM and your sales team

 Your marketing agency needs to have a full understanding and be fully aligned with your sales strategy and understand how your sales team functions.
 Sales and marketing must be a team.
 A key component of that is connecting digital marketing with your CRM system – segmenting data effectively (can that be developed further?), how are your sales team forecasting (can we connect in leads, opportunities and campaigns?), what marketing integration is within your CRM system (can we utilise it more?), can we hook in IP tracking into your CRM system?
 And more…